TrustFinity/patdryburgh.com/blog/_posts/2017-03-30-week-one-uganda.md

 It's been just over a week since Andrea and I landed in Uganda.
 My mind is still processing the innumerable observations I've made and thoughts I've had since arriving in our new temporary home.
 At this rate, I expect it will take a lifetime to fully comprehend everything I've witnessed just one week in.

 During an unexpected layover in Brussels, Belgium, we visited Grand Place and enjoyed some fine Belgian chocolate (sadly, no waffles).
 The next day, we finally found ourselves flying over the Mediterranean Sea and the Northern countries of Africa.
-Upon landing, a sea of signs &mdash; set in Arial &mdash; directed us to the customs counters.
+Upon landing, a sea of signs&mdash;set in Arial&mdash;directed us to the customs counters.
 A few minutes later, we were officially on Ugandan soil.

 Standing amongst a throng of other drivers was Tonny, holding a sign with “Pat” scrawled in blue pen over his head.
 Tonny drove us from the airport in Entebbe to our apartment in the Kololo district of Kampala, stopping at the local KFC for our first meal in Uganda.
 Not exactly authentic African cuisine, but it was just what our hungry bellies needed.